grondilu/clifford/README.md

 Introduction
 ------------

-The vector space is assumed to be given an orthonormal basis e0, e1, e2 ...etc.
+The vector space is assumed to be given an orthogonal basis e0, e1, e2 ...etc.
 There is no limit to the dimension, but it is countable.

 The module exports a `sub e(Int $) {...}` function that allows you to create